 According to Pennsylvania Act 372, any student who attends a private school, and resides at least two, but not more than ten miles from that school, qualifies for free transportation to and from the school (if the school district provides transportation for students to its own schools).
 This transportation is provided by the public school district in which the student resides, either on a school bus or on public transportation.
-Although such determinations are made between the public school district and the student (parent-taxpayer), Central Catholic provides the proper information to the school district.
+Although such determinations are made between the public school district.
 Each district has its own rules for transportation (e.g., not all districts honor our altered schedules, and most do not provide activity buses or bus passes).
 For other than regular school days, parents should check their district's policy.
 Students should check with their bus driver.
 The school bus drop-off and pick-up point is at the Fifth Avenue entrance of the school building.
 Public school districts that currently provide transportation to Central Catholic are: